 ZINES accepts original contribution from academics, zine librarians and non-academic zinesters who want to share personal experiences or react to published papers.
 Articles published in ZINES are peer reviewed by scholars.
 The ZINES reviewers are assigned to articles based on their academic interests and scholarly expertise.
 ZINES accepts the following types of contributions: articles, book reviews, thematic reviews of zines, in-depth interview with zinesters.
 We also welcome thematic issue proposal or zine conference proceedings.
 We accept papers in English, French and Spanish.
 However, French and Spanish papers must include an extensive abstract (2 pages) in English presenting methods, main results and discussion.

 ZINES is published twice a year.
 First issue was expected c.
 April 2020.
-Due to the Covid-19 pandemy, issue 1 will be released September 1st, 2020.
+Due to the Covid-19 pandemy, issue 1 was released September 1st, 2020.

-Because zines are intimately anchored in personal bricolage, ZINES also encourages papers submitted in unconventional format (e.g. collages, paste-up or other innovative editing, etc.), work in progress papers are also welcomed, providing that every paper submitted to ZINES will be evaluate by reviewers and must fit in the final printed format (21*21 cm).
+Because zines are intimately anchored in personal bricolage, ZINES also encourages papers submitted in unconventional format (e.g. collages, paste-up or other innovative editing, etc.), work in progress papers are also welcomed, providing that every paper submitted to ZINES will be evaluate by reviewers and must fit in the final printed format (which might varies – ask us !).

 - Samuel ETIENNE, Université PSL, Ecole Pratique des Hautes Etudes, Paris, France.
 Editor-in-chief.